-We operate a fleet of 270 buses on 71 local bus routes, called Links with service every day of the year.
-In 2012, LYNX set another ridership
+We operate a fleet of 270 buses on 76 local bus routes, called Links with service every day of the year.
+In 2012, LYNX set a ridership record

-record delivering more than 29.1 million passenger trips.
-In 2013 we are on pace to beat that record by 4 percent.
+delivering more than 29.1 million passenger trips.
+In 2013 we beat that record by 3 percent.